t11230/airhornbot/README.md

+# Changes to original bot
+Added a bunch of voice lines to use on my discord server.

 # Airhorn Bot
 Airhorn is an example implementation of the [Discord API](https://discordapp.com/developers/docs/intro).
 Airhorn bot utilizes the [discordgo](https://github.com/bwmarrin/discordgo) library, a free and open source library.
 Airhorn Bot requires Go 1.4 or higher.